-The Company has fixed unit price for each of the titles/books and the Company's revenue is derived from fixed price contract and the amount of revenue to be earned from each contract is determined by reference to those fixed prices.
-The Company has full discretion over the price to sell the products.
+The Company has fixed unit price for each of its products and the Company's revenue is derived from fixed price contract and the amount of revenue to be earned from each contract is determined by reference to those fixed prices.
+The Company has full discretion over the price to sell its products.